co-IT/ngrx-ducks/ngrx/ducks/README.md

   }
 ```

-You see each dispatching method has a further property called `plain`
+You see each dispatching method has a further property called `action`
 which is a method as well. 🤯
 This addition is very useful if you need to produce actions being returned by an
 Effect.